-• Policy drives what the agency and its staff must do and is grounded in the Revised Code of Washington (RCW) and federal laws, regulations, and policy interpretations; for example, federal Department of Health and Human Services' (HHS) Administration for

-Children, Youth, and Families (ACYF) policy interpretations.
-Where state law is in conflict with federal law or regulation, the federal rule prevails.

-- Procedure defines how the agency and its staff implement policy. - Practice guidelines identify how the agency and its staff will behave as they implement policy and procedure.

-The Case Services Policy Manual sets forth the policies with regard to client families and individuals as they progress through six essential functions from Intake to Resolution: the what Children's Administration (CA) and the Division of Children and Family Services (DCFS) must do to comply with laws and regulations.
-The accompanying Practices and Procedures Guide sets forth good practice on how the agency and staff will implement policy.
+- Policy drives what the agency and its staff must do and is grounded in the Revised Code of Washington (RCW) and federal laws, regulations, and policy interpretations; for example, federal Department of Health and Human Services' (HHS) Administration for Children, Youth, and Families (ACYF) policy interpretations.
+Where state law is in conflict with federal law or regulation, the federal rule prevails. - Procedure defines how the agency and its staff implement policy. - Practice guidelines identify how the agency and its staff will behave as they implement policy and procedure. - The Case Services Policy Manual sets forth the policies with regard to client families and individuals as they progress through six essential functions from Intake to Resolution: what Children's Administration (CA) and the Division of Children and Family Services (DCFS) must do to comply with laws and regulations.
+The accompanying Practices and Procedures Guide sets forth good practice on how the agency and staff will implement policy. - 1.
 The six essential functions for which DCFS is responsible are:

+a.
+Intake

+b.
+Assessment c.
+Planning

-Intake Assessment Planning Service delivery Review Resolution
+d.
+Service delivery

+e.
+Review

+f.
+Resolution
-These six functions can be arranged linearly and, while clients do not move in a straight line through agency services, each client's case progresses through the six functions.
-This manual sets forth policy according to functions in the child welfare process.

-In addition, this manual sets forth the policies with regard to providers and ancillary services that may be necessary to assist clients as they progress.
+- These six functions can be arranged linearly and, while clients do not move in a straight line through agency services, each client's case progresses through the six functions.
+This manual sets forth policy according to functions in the child welfare process. - F. In addition, this manual sets forth the policies with regard to providers and ancillary services that may be necessary to assist clients as they progress.